 The 100-acre-property included a drive lined with sugar maple trees, an English-style meadow, an American suburban lawn, gravel walks, an elaborate rock garden, fountains and terraces with views over the lake, as well as a working farm.
 Wharton’s design includes a rock garden with grass steps, a landscape feature rarely seen in America.
 Wharton’s niece, Beatrix Farrand, designed the kitchen garden.
 Wharton lived here in summer and fall between 1903 and 1908, overseeing improvements and fresh plantings and once wrote that “it looks, for a fleeting moment, like a garden in some civilized climate”.
 The estate has recently undergone a massive restoration.
 Trees were revitalised or replaced and nearly 3000 annuals and perennials planted in the flower garden, the crown jewel of the four-year restoration of the formal landscape.
 The Italianate walled garden and its rustic rock pile fountain have been completely restored.

-Following a boxed lunch provided by The Mount, we return to Stockbridge to explore the wonderful work of 20th-century artist and illustrator, Norman Rockwell.
+We return to Stockbridge to explore the wonderful work of 20th-century artist and illustrator, Norman Rockwell.
 His art has been hugely popular in America and often appears in American films.
 Rockwell wrote extensively about art and depicted in his pictures the main street of Stockbridge, once an Indian Mission and now a lovely village.

 Tarrytown, NY - 2 nights